 This is an enormous tax savings and if this person is in the 28% tax bracket they will save $24,000 * .28 =$6720 in income tax.

-You will need to document that your household income doesn’t exceed the program income caps (In DC it’s $132,360 for 1-2 family members or $154,420 for 3+) and in MD it varies by county, and in VA here are the caps.
-You will also need to provide 3 years of income tax returns.
+You will need to document that your household income doesn’t exceed the program income caps (In DC it’s $140,640 for 1-2 family members or $164,080 for 3+) and in MD it varies by county, and in VA here are the caps.

 To calculate your MCC savings, if you are also already pre-approved, ask me to forward you an excel spreadsheet which is an easy calculator.
 Maryland has an annual savings cap of $2,000.
 DC and VA have no cap.

 Questions?
 Reach out to me at [email protected] or 240 479 7658